brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 # Introduction

 DNS Security Extensions (DNSSEC) are additions to the DNS protocol which provide data integrity and authenticity protections, but do not provide privacy.
+Additionally, delegations involve use of unsigned data, including "glue" address records.
+This document describes ways of avoiding use of "glue".

 # Conventions and Definitions